Adiii2003/Movie-Recommendation-System-Using-Python/README.md

         return pickle.load(f)

 similarity = get_similarity()
-Option B — Hugging Face / S3
+Option B — Hugging Face / S3 / other host
-Upload the file to a stable host and download it with requests the same way.
+Upload the file to a stable host and download it at runtime with requests or similar, then load with pickle.

 ✅ Best practices
-Add this to .gitignore:
+Add to .gitignore:

 bash
 Copy